Rainstorm Will Be Followed By Wintry Weather, Potential For Widespread Snow Event

 Monday, Jan.
 6: Mostly sunny with a high temperature in the low 40s.

 Tuesday, Jan.
-7: It's too early to nail down now, but there is the potential for a more widespread snow event starting late Tuesday afternoon and Tuesday night.
-Snow could arrive after 4 p.m. farther north and inland and in New York City and on Long Island after nightfall as the temperature drops from the low 40s to around the freezing mark overnight.
+7: It's too early to nail down now, but there is the potential for a more widespread snow event starting late Tuesday afternoon and Tuesday night into Wednesday, Jan.
+8. Snow could arrive after 4 p.m. farther north and inland and in New York City and on Long Island after nightfall as the temperature drops from the low 40s to around the freezing mark overnight.

 Check back to Daily Voice for updates.